1935 Auckland Rugby League season: Ponsonby v Otahuhu

 Scoring was barely reported for any of the matches but it was noted that Roy Bright scored several tries for Ponsonby.

 Roope Rooster

 Round 1

 Ted Brimble scored three tries for Newton in a 27–8 win over Otahuhu.
+It was the first time the teams had met at a senior level since 1917.
 Otahuhu, who won the Sharman Cup (Senior B) competition were admitted to the Roope Rooster competition to make an even eight teams.
 The match between Mount Albert and Marist was once again marred by rough play and Richard Shadbolt was sent off after a fight broke out at a scrum.
 He was suspended for the remainder of the season.
 Lou Brown scored four tries for City in their 28–16 win over Ponsonby.
 Roy Bright, the Ponsonby back injured his chest in the second half and was forced from the field.
 It later proved to be a broken rib.
 With no replacements allowed Lou Hutt was forced out of the pack to play on the wing.